gravitational/gravity/docs/6.x/pack.md

 1. Building an "empty" Kubernetes Cluster Image.
-You can use these Cluster Images for quickly creating a large number of identical, production-ready Kubernetes clusters within an organization.
+You can use these Cluster Images for quickly creating a large number of identical, production-ready Kubernetes Clusters within an organization.

 2. Building a Cluster Image that also includes Kubernetes applications.
 You can these to distribute Kubernetes applications to 3rd parties.